Franklin and Blackstone Squares: Description

-The two squares are separated by Washington Street and bounded on the north by Brookline Street, to the east by St George Street, to the south by Newton Street, and to the west by Shawmut Avenue.
+The two squares are separated by Washington Street and bounded on the north by Brookline Street, to the east by St George Street, to the south by East and West Newton Streets, and to the west by Shawmut Avenue.
 An iron fence surrounds the perimeter of each square, with entrances at each of the corners.
 There is also an entrance to Blackstone Square at the intersection of Pembroke Street and Shawmut Avenue and a fifth entrance to Franklin Square along Newton Street.